Social Sciences Faculty

 Dr. Eric J. Schmaltz has taught American, European, and World History at NWOSU since 2005 and began serving as Departmental Chair of Social Sciences in 2019.
 In 2014, he was awarded the John Barton Distinguished Teaching and Service Award at NWOSU (nominated four other times as well).
 He also was named the Donovan Reichenberger Chair in History in 2021.

 Born into a family of educators, he has lived thus far in seven U.S. states (Arizona, Iowa, Maryland, Minnesota, Nebraska, North Dakota, and Oklahoma), a couple of them more than once in different communities.
-In connection with his education, research interests, and professional development, he has traveled across the United States and to sixteen countries (Argentina, Austria, Canada, Costa Rica, Denmark, England, France, Germany, Ghana, Italy, Moldova, the Netherlands [Holland], Sweden, Switzerland, Ukraine, and Vatican City) on four continents (Africa, Europe, North America, and South America).
+In connection with his education, research interests, and professional development, he has traveled across the United States and to 17 countries (Argentina, Austria, Canada, Costa Rica, Denmark, England, France, Germany, Ghana, Greece, Italy, Moldova, the Netherlands [Holland], Sweden, Switzerland, Ukraine, and Vatican City) on four continents (Africa, Europe, North America, and South America).

 His area of academic specialization concerns ethnic Germans in Russia and the former USSR and German Diaspora.
 Despite significant teaching commitments, he has spoken over the past three decades at more than one hundred conferences and public events here and abroad.
 He has also produced numerous original articles and German- and Russian-language translations for publication in the American Historical Society of Germans from Russia (AHSGR) in Lincoln, Nebraska, the Germans from Russia Heritage Society (GRHS) in Bismarck, North Dakota, and the Germans from Russia Heritage Collection at the North Dakota State University (GRHC NDSU) Libraries in Fargo.
 His many other contributions have appeared either online or in magazines, newsletters, local newspapers, and interdisciplinary academic journals such as Academic Questions, Ethnic and Racial StudiesEurasia Studies Society JournalHolocaust and Genocide StudiesJournal of Environmental Assessment Policy and ManagementJournal of Genocide ResearchNationalities Papers, Oklahoma Politics, and Yearbook of the Society for German American Studies, as well as in edited volumes by Berghahn Books (New York and Oxford), De Gruyter Publishing (Berlin), the Federal Institute for Culture and History of Germans in Eastern Europe (Oldenburg), the German Cultural Forum of Eastern Europe (Potsdam), K. G. Saur Verlag (Munich), and Lexington Press (Rowman & Littlefield Publishing Group, Inc.).
 Two forthcoming book reviews will also be published in the scholarly journals Central European History and Great Plains Quarterly.